Get

 5. Loss of Appetite

 Since your cat has other things on her mind, you might also see a decrease in her appetite.
 Her instinct is shifting her focus to reproducing instead of eating.
 While this can be considered normal behavior, it shouldn’t stop her from eating completely.
 A decrease in appetite should go on for no more than her heat period.
-If the behavior continues, it’s best to get her to a vet to see if there’s an underlying cause for her loss of appetite instead of being in heat.
+If the behavior continues, it’s best to contact a vet to see if there’s an underlying cause for her loss of appetite instead of being in heat.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Need veterinary advice but can't get to the clinic?
+Catster recommends PangoVet, our online veterinary service.
+Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!

 6. Trying to Escape